 1876: In New Haven, CT, Mark Fisher and his wife gave birth to Henry M. Fisher the graduate of Yale and HUC who became the Rabbi of Congregation Beth Israel in Atlantic City.

 1877: Henry Ward Beecher, a friend of Joseph Seligman's, preached a sermon against anti-Semitism.
 Beecher was the father of Harriet Beecher Stowe, author of Uncle Tom's Cabin.
 He was an ardent abolitionist and a champion of what today we would call civil rights.
 Despite this appeal to reason, the policy of social discrimination soon became widespread.
 Though the Grand Union Hotel was not the first incident in the U.S., it received a great amount of publicity.
 Seligman was a renowned philanthropist and helped the Union cause during the Civil War.
 In recognition, President Grant offered him the post of Secretary of Treasury.

-1877: A letter from Edgar M. Johnson, a prominent Jewish lawyer from Cincinnati, Ohio published today stated that he did not like to engage in a “newspaper controversy…especially one on such a disagreeable topic as the Seligman-Hilton imbroglio.”
+1877: The New York Times published a letter from Edgar M. Johnson, a prominent Jewish lawyer from Cincinnati, Ohio.
+He stated that he did not like to engage in a “newspaper controversy…especially one on such a disagreeable topic as the Seligman-Hilton imbroglio.”
 However, he took issue with the false statements that he had tried to hide his religion when making reservations to stay at the Grand Union or that Judge Hilton’s employees did not know he was Jewish when they offered to let him stay at the hotel.
 He included the text of the communication in his letter and ended by saying that hotel owners in Saratoga Springs had not had any problem accepting his “Jew money” when he had stayed there in the past.
 But they need not concern themselves with the matter, since he had no intention of ever visiting again.

 1880: Birthdate of Swiss-born American composer Ernest Bloch.